Ex-champ pens open letter offering Oscar De La Hoya comeback opponent

 You haven’t fought in 11 years, so, trust me, you don’t want to fight a top 10 fighter right away.
 Why not face a 3-time, 2-division world champion with a 43-6-1 (25 KOs) pro record?
 That way, you can gauge where you’re at because, if you can’t beat me, you’ll embarrass yourself against a top 10 fighter.

 We’re both 47 (I’m actually two months younger) and we do have some unfinished business.
-Back in 2006, I defeated Alexandro Garcia (25-1), at home in the DCU Center in Worcester (MA) in front of 9,000 fans, to become the WBA World super middleweight champion.
+Back in 2006, I defeated Alexandro Garcia (25-1), at home in the DCU Center in Worcester (MA) in front of 9,000 fans.
+I became the WBA World super middleweight champion.
 The same night (May 6) you captured the WBC super-welterweight title by knocking out Ricardo Mayorga at MGM Grand in Las Vegas.

 There were talks about us unifying the WBA and WBC titles.
 I’m not sure what did or didn’t happen but our unification title fight, unfortunately, never materialized for whatever reason.